anirudhashastri/BlindSight/README.md

 ## Whats New

 **NOTE: Currently, the new accessibility changes only work on Windows Operating System (10,11) due to an issue with the yapper-tts package.
-To pull and run the new code on windows use the 'demo' branch.**
+To pull and run the new code on windows use the 'windows' branch.**

 Updates:
 1) A Better Text-to-speech system using yapper-tts (https://github.com/n1teshy/yapper-tts) - custom human-friendly voice and playback speeds